Eadgyth/Programming-Editor/README.md

 folder (Help.html) and is adressable from the '?' menu.
 <p>
 IDEA FOR FURTHER DEVELOPEMENT<br>
 1) More types of projects may be added.
-A type of project is defined by an Interface 'ProjectActions'.<br>
+A type of project is defined by the interface 'ProjectActions' in the 'projects' package.<br>
-2) Develop plugins to make specialized types of work with text files.
-Presently, a plugin would implement the interface Pluggable which cane be implemented to have access to the text document that is in the selected tab and that can have a graphical view in the main window.
+2) To develop plugins that can do specialized work with text files.
+Presently, a plugin would implement the interface 'Pluggable' in the 'plugins' package.
+This can be implemented to have access to the text document that is in the selected tab and that can have a graphical view in the main window.
 <p>
 DOCUMENTATION <br>
 The javadoc of the program is found in this repository (Docs/Ead-JavaDoc).